 x advantages carried by any other 529 Plan, such as federal income, gift and estate tax benefits.
 By purchasing higher-education “Tuition Units” families can prepay tuition and required fees for four-year degrees, two-year community colleges or just a few classes at public colleges or universities.
 It costs 100 units to pay tuition and required fees for one academic year.

-Payment can be made via lump sum, installment plans or pay-as-you-go arrangements which allow families to start prescription drugs without prescription out with small payments and steadily add more units at the rates in effect at the time of purchase.
+Payment can be made via lump sum, installment plans or pay-as-you-go arrangements which allow families to start without out with small payments and steadily add more units at the rates in effect at the time of purchase.
 Once a child’s account is opened, friends and family members can contribute to the account through the fund’s gifting program.

 “Family finances may be tight, but the Texas Tuition Promise Fund offers an affordable, flexible plan to fit almost any budget,” said Combs.
 “Taking control of your child’s college education gives parents one less financial worry.”